-Table 4: Network parameters

-Menu tabs Description 1.
+Table 4: Network parameters Menu tabs Description 1.
 TCP/IP NIC Type: Enter the NIC type.
 Default is Auto.
 Other options include: 10M Half-dup, 10M Full-dup, 100M Half-dup and 100M Full-dup.
 DHCP: Enable to automatically obtain an IP address and other network settings from that server.
 IPv4 Address: Enter the IPv4 address of the camera.
 IPv4 Subnet Mask: Enter the IPv4 subnet mask.
 IPv4 Default Gateway: Enter the IPv4 gateway IP address.
 IPv6 Mode: Enter the IPv6 mode: Manual, DHCP or Router Advertisement.
 IPv6 Address: Enter the IPv6 address of the camera.
 IPv6 Subnet Prefix Length: Enter the IPv6 prefix length.
 IPv6 Default Gateway: Enter the IPv6 gateway IP address.
 Mac Address: Enter the MAC address of the devices.
 MTU: Enter the valid value range of MTU.
 Default is 1500.
 Multicast Address: Enter a D-class IP address between 224.0.0.0 to 239.255.255.255.
 Only specify this option if you are using the multicast function.
 Some routers prohibit the use of multicast function in case of a network storm.
-DNS Server: Enter the Preferred and Alternate DNS server for your network.
-Default is 8.8.8.8.
-See page 13 for setup information.
+Enable Multicast Discovery: Enables the automatic detection of the online network camera via private multicast protocol in the LAN.
+DNS server: Specifies the DNS server for your network.
+See page 14 for setup information.
 2. Port HTTP Port: The HTTP port is used for remote internet browser access.
 Enter the port used for the Internet Explorer (IE) browser.
 Default value is 80.
 RTSP Port: RTSP (Real Time Streaming Protocol) is a network control protocol designed for use in entertainment and communications systems to control streaming media servers.
 Enter the RTSP port value.
-The
+The default port number is 554.
+HTTPS Port: HTTPS (Hyper Text Transfer Protocol Secure) allows video to be securely viewed when using a browser.
+Enter the HTTPS port, value.
+The default port number is 443.
+Server Port: This is used for remote client software access.
+Enter the server port value.
+The default port number is 8000.
+Alarm Server IP: Specifies the IP address of the alarm host.
+Alarm Server Port: Specifies the port of the alarm host.
+See page 14 for setup information.
+3. DDNS DDNS is a service that maps Internet domain names to IP addresses.
+It is designed to support dynamic IP addresses, such as those assigned by a DHCP server.
+Specify IP server, DynDNS, and ezDDNS.
+DynDNS (Dynamic DNS): Manually create your own host name.
+You will first need to create a user account using the hosting web site, DynDDNS.org. ezDDNS: Activate the DDNS auto-detection function to set up a dynamic